-At Garratts, our team of highly experienced family law solicitors will assist you with any questions you may have around separation agreements.
+At Garratts, our team of highly experienced family law solicitors will assist you with any questions you may have about separation agreements.
 To get in touch, call us on 0161 924 0079 or request a callback.

 What is the purpose of a separation agreement?